 Wearing Schedule: varies; may be part-time or full-time, often used to help hold an axillary splint in place

-Airplane or axillary splint
+Airplane or axillary splint for burns

 Splint for the shoulders or axilla